yukinagae/sparkify-project/README.md

 - Random Forest classifier
 - GBT classifier

-As a result of the imbalanced dataset (`Churn` users are extremely few), Logistic Regression predicted zeros (`Not Churn`) for all the users, and gives me F1 score 0.732.
+As a result of the imbalanced dataset (`Churn` users are extremely few), Logistic Regression predicted zeros (`Not Churn`) for all the users and gives me F1 score 0.732.
 Even

-I decided to use this score as a baseline, and better scores than this baseline is necessary for further modeling.
+I decided to use this score as a baseline, and better scores than this baseline are necessary for further modeling.

 Testing three machine learning models and Random Forest gives me the best score which is 0.738.
-According to the below feature importances provided by the Random Forest model, `Thumbs Up` and `Thumbs Down` seem to be important while the level of the users do not really matter.
+According to the below feature importance provided by the Random Forest model, `Thumbs Up` and `Thumbs Down` seem to be important while the level of the users do not really matter.

 ![feature_importance](feature_importance.png)